“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 Currently, I am working towards adding alternative text to all images on blogs and projects.

-Please, if there’s anything that doesn’t meet your accessibility standard or you have any feedback to share about the accessility of my website or resources I’ve created, please contact me at aleesteele@gmail.com.
+If there’s anything that doesn’t meet your accessibility standards or you have any feedback to share about the accessility of my website or resources I’ve created, please contact me at aleesteele@gmail.com.

 When I first joined the open movement, I approached it through the lens of Aaron Swartz (1986-2013) “Guerilla Open Access Manifesto”, and what I saw to be the parallel but aligned movements of WikiLeaks and Wikipedia.
 Information was still power, despite the ubiquity of information glut.